Lewis County is named for Meriwether Lewis, who was co-captain of the Lewis and Clark Expedition.

 Built: 1925 – 1927

 Contractor: H J Settregen, E E Settregen and O F Settregen of Settregen Brothers of Portland, Oregon

-Description: The building faces south and is a three story dark red colored brick and stone structure.
+Description: The building faces south and is a three story dark red colored brick n stone and concrete structure.
+The building is located in the center of Chehalis.
 Stone trim decorates the corners and the base of the building.
 A stone band runs below the wide cornice below the roof line.
 The roof line is flat.
+Interior walls are plastering over terra cotta or gypsum stone, with California stucco in the corridors.
+A sculpted panel of Meriwether Lewis adorns the courthouse corridor.
+The original mahogany trim is still in place and is carved to duplicate the plaster features.
+The second story has two courtrooms.
 The building was renovated from 1995 to 2002.
 The architect was Norman A Pfaff and the contractor was Schwiesow Construction.

 County Law and Justice Center – Chehalis